-For installation, the on-site requirements according to DIN 6812 (Radiation protection regulations for the erection of X-ray systems) are imperative to be taken into account.
+According to DIN 6812 (Radiation protection regulations for the erection of X-ray systems), for installation, the on-site requirements are imperative to be taken into account.

 - Radiation protection overlap:

-Ensure that sufficient radiation protection overlapping is ensured when installed.
+Make sure to consider sufficient radiation protection overlapping when installed.

 Cleaning and maintenance instructions